emacsmirror/caser/README.md

 (repeat-mode 1)
 ```

 Then, each function is able to be repeated by pressing a single letter.
 Once you run caser-snakecase-dwim, it can be ran gain with `s`.
-Similarly, caser-camelcase-dwim can be repeated with `c`; caser-dashcase-dwim can be repeated with `d`.
+Similarly, caser-camelcase-dwim can be repeated with `c`; caser-upper-camelcase-dwim can be repeated with `c`; caser-dashcase-dwim can be repeated with `d`.

 These keys can be customized; see variables `caser-snakecase-repeat-map`, `caser-camelcase-repeat-map`, and `caser-dashcase-repeat-map`.